 Much like New York City’s West Village in the 1980s, Largo do Arouche is dirty, a bit dangerous, but never boring.
 Easily walkable in 15 minutes, this “gayborhood” flourishes as a home for the entire queer rainbow.
 Bears, daddies, lesbians, and transsexuals are equally at home.
 Bars and clubs in Largo do Arouche are all about having a cheap good time.
 There’s no architecture or design to admire, just alcohol, music, and good times.

-The area’s biggest dance clubs are Cantho and Danger Dance Club, but most of the party is actually in the middle of the street on Avenida de Carvalho in front of popular bars like Soda Pop and Caneca de Prata.
+Many of the area’s are located downtown.
+Actually, most of the party is actually in the middle of the street on Avenida de Carvalho in front of popular bars like Soda Pop and Caneca de Prata.

 On the other side of the praça (the park at the center of Largo do Arouche,) sex clubs and cinemas continue to operate while homeless gay and trans youth provide their own brand of entertainment on the streets.
 This area is the most dangerous of São Paulo’s gay neighborhoods.
 Tourists should use extra caution, but have a good time.